-The choice is yours—cycle on Saturday, August 20 or walk on Sunday, August 21—or do both!
+The choice is yours—cycle or walk on Sunday, August 20!

 The JGH is excited to present the 58th Annual André Aisenstadt Clinical Day, an expert panel on COVID-19, featuring six renowned experts.
 This day will include talks on the myriad of topics related to psychiatry, obstetrics, thrombosis, long-term complications of Covid, as well as the historical making of the mRNA vaccines.
 This event is accredited by the FMSQ and attendees will receive a CME certificate post-event.